 The Town of Mount Airy is unique among all municipalities in that it is not only divided between two counties, Frederick and Carroll.
 It is also divided among five watersheds.
-For the past five years, the Town has been under Consent Order(s) with MDE to balance its source water supplies with the increasing water supply demands.
-The successful groundwater exploration for the past couple of years led to an anticipated new well at South Main Street.
-This well potentially will help the Town satisfy the existing Consent Order, although with no additional contingencies.
+On September 28, 2005, the Town entered into a Consent Agreement with the Maryland Department of the Environment.
+Subsequently, on June 22, 2007 a Consent Order was entered.
+Groundwater exploration for the past couple of years led to an anticipated new well at South Main Street.
+This well potentially will help the Town satisfy the existing Consent Order, with no additional contingencies.